lair-framework/api-server/README.md

 }
 ```

-This can now be built by running `go build -buildmode=plugin`.
+This can be built by executing `go build -buildmode=plugin`.